ameksike/ksdp/doc/integration.hook.md

 ## Hook from Integration Group
 The Hooks pattern is a design pattern that facilitates event-driven programming within a software architecture.
 It allows you to define events and configure them with subscribers and notifiers.
 Subscribers listen to specific events and define which notifier should handle them when the event is triggered.
 This pattern enhances modularity and extensibility in event-driven systems.

+The library comprises four key components: Hooks, Subscriber, Notifier, and Processor.
+These components work in tandem to provide a modular and customizable solution for managing events and executing actions based on event triggers.

+### Hooks
+- Represents the core interface responsible for dynamically loading instances of controller classes for Subscribers, Notifiers, and Processors.
+- Implements patterns such as service locator, inversion of control, strategy, dependency injection, and observers.

+### Subscriber
+- Manages all data associated with events, defining the type of database to use and the required fields for each subscriber record.
+- Interacts with different data storage sources (memory, databases, files, MySQL, MongoDB, Redis, etc.).
+- Defines the data type and handles interactions with various data storage solutions.

+### Notifier:
+- Implements actions based on parameters received, including the event name, subscriber content, and specified parameters at the time of event triggering.
+- Executes actions based on event data and subscriber information.

+### Processor:
+- Optional class defining how a logical expression is evaluated to determine whether the specified Notifier should be executed.
+- Evaluates logical expressions and determines whether to proceed with Notifier execution.
+- Provides flexibility to conditionally execute actions based on configurable logic.

 ### Hook library intanciation
 ```Js